Beautiful Fairytale Castles in South Germany - Bavaria & Rhineland Road Trip

 Lichtenstein Castle (Schloss Lichtenstein)

-Lichtenstein Castle could be cut and pasted into any Fairytale postcard, it has everything a Fairytale Castle needs.
-Inside the fortress walls you’ll find a tower, perched on an escarpment overlooking a valley, surrounded by trees WITH (this is my favourite bit) the only access being a drawbridge!
+Lichtenstein Castle could be cut and pasted onto any fairy tale castles postcard.
+Inside the fortress walls, you’ll find a tower, perched on an escarpment overlooking a valley, surrounded by trees WITH (this is my favourite bit) the only access being a drawbridge!
 It couldn’t look more Disney if it tried!

 If you stand in the main castle grounds you will see four outer towers.
 Each of the towers named after the four daughters of Duke Wilheim the big tower across the drawbridge is named after his son.